-21.37 The Senate Office shall determine and administer procedures to be followed in respect of the appointment, reporting, remuneration and payment of expenses of External Examiners.
-Procedures shall include provision for the instruction of individual External Examiners to ensure that they understand and can fulfil their responsibilities.

-21.38 The Head of Registry shall:

-- (a) provide lists of candidates upon which the official return of the results shall be made by the Assessment Officer; - (b) prescribe the way in which each result shall be recorded and the completed lists returned; - (c) reject any returned list which does not conform to the prescription; - (d) authenticate the accepted lists for releasing the results.

-21.39 Responsibility for releasing the results on behalf of Senate shall rest solely with the Head of the Registry who shall determine and administer, subject to the approval of Senate, appropriate procedures for processing the overall assessment results provided by the Assessment Officer(s) for a course or module to enable:

-- (a) the publication at designated locations of results in the form of class lists; - (b) the despatch by post of individual results to the last notified home address of each candidate; - (c) the recording of results on the candidates' central records maintained by the Registry.
+- 20.37 The Senate Office shall determine and administer procedures to be followed in respect of the appointment, reporting, remuneration and payment of expenses of External Examiners.
+Procedures shall include provision for the instruction of individual External Examiners to ensure that they understand and can fulfil their responsibilities. - 20.38 The Head of Registry shall: - (a) provide lists of candidates upon which the official return of the results shall be made by the Assessment Officer; - (b) prescribe the way in which each result shall be recorded and the completed lists returned; - (c) reject any returned list which does not conform to the prescription; - (d) authenticate the accepted lists for releasing the results. - 20.39 Responsibility for releasing the results on behalf of Senate shall rest solely with the Head of the Registry who shall determine and administer, subject to the approval of Senate, appropriate procedures for processing the overall assessment results provided by the Assessment Officer(s) for a course or module to enable: - (a) the publication of results via any internet-enabled computer either on or off-campus; - (b) the despatch by post of individual results to the last notified exam or home address of each candidate; - (c) the recording of results on the candidates' central records maintained by the Registry.